 “We appreciate the City’s willingness to support our temporary relocation to a nearby space, as proximity to our current space within our downtown core is critically important,” Reynolds adds.
 “And we look forward to returning soon to a Depot that is gorgeous and strikes a balance between the building’s historic character and some much-needed modern infrastructure.”

-More information about the Depot Building renovation will be posted when it is available.
+More information about the Depot Building renovation is available here.